-b) Revenue from contracts with customers
+b) Revenue recognition

 The Company is engaged in the activity of investment of own financial resources.

 Revenue from contracts with customers is recognised when the control of the goods or services is transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.